-By giving a home to a range of insects, soil creatures, and other organisms that fix nitrogen and other important nutrients in the soil that are lacking in single crop environments, intercropping also promotes good biodiversity.
+By giving a home to a range of insects, soil creatures, and other organisms that fix nitrogen and other important nutrients in the soil that are lacking in single-crop environments, intercropping also promotes good biodiversity and better agricultural products.

 If a crop fails due to unforeseeable weather conditions, intercropping or interplanting also serves as crop insurance.
 The dense canopy cover also conserves soil and reduces weed growth.
 Additionally, it will guarantee improved usage of fertilizers and nutrients that might otherwise be lost to runoff and leaching.
 Alternate strips of land that run perpendicular to the slope can also be planted with crops to prevent soil erosion and depletion.